 The technology has been rightly praised by everyone from ecommerce store owners to customers.
-In the context of integrating AI with ecommerce, the applications range from the ability of analyzing data sets, identifying patterns and creating personalized experience way more efficiently than any human being.
-A number of companies are already using the various implementation of the AI concepts with the ultimate aim to grow business.
-AI is gradually penetrating the everyday business process of ecommerce stores with high prediction for increase in store revenues.
+In the context of integrating Artificial Intelligence in ecommerce, the applications range from the ability to analyze data sets, identifying patterns and creating personalized experience way more efficiently than any human being.

 “Artificial intelligence would be the ultimate version of Google.
 The ultimate search engine that would understand everything on the web,” Larry Page, CEO of Alphabet.

-1. The Partnership of Artificial Intelligence and Ecommerce
+1. The Partnership of Artificial Intelligence in Ecommerce

 Despite the overall hype, there is a concern.
 Is AI even worth venturing into, and irrespective of its feasibility, does it really have to be implemented in your ecommerce store right now?

 Well, if you are, by any means, associated with the ecommerce business, you are advised to pay close attention.